Woolfrey/woolfrey.github.io/_posts/25-10-06-gauge-rr.md

 We have also seen that the interaction between operator and the measuring device can have an effect on measurement variance, as evinced by the study of my [kitchen scales](#kitchen-scales).

 Moreover, it is important to select a gauge that is appropriate to the measuring task.
 My kitchen scales are sufficient for cooking at home, but probably not for a production line.
-Conversely, the lab scale are probably _too_ precise for such a task.
+Conversely, the lab scale are probably too_ precise for such a task

 It seems that Mars Inc. (who produce M&Ms) are over-filling their bags.
 Value for money!